DianaZaig/Nowcasting-Techsprint/README.md

 MF-TFT accommodates this by filtering data according to dates, not to number of time steps.

+### Entity encoding

+In economics and finance practice, often the only dimension that is "static" in panel data settings is the *entity* identification (country, bank, firm, household, etc).

+Based on this, the MF-TFT simplifies the original TFT architecture by avoiding static variable selection altogether, since it assumes there is only one such static variable.

+This also enables a simplified API for the user.
+There is no need to prepare and pass to `fit` a separate set of static data with their vocabulary sizes (a technicality needed to embed categorical variables).
+As long as the `y` variable is a pandas DataFrame, its columns will be considered as the entity dimension.

+This simplification does not mean the model provides less insights.
+In addition to helping select the input (time-varying) covariates for each entity's case, MF-TFT stores the entity embeddings.

+These embeddings can serve as input in analyses that are interesting in their own right.
+For example, the user can compare the embeddings to see which entities tend to react similarly to the same variables.
+For financial supervision, this can be an useful input for benchmarking.

 ### Usage

+Creating and fitting the model:

 ```
 model = TFT()